jetbrains-academy/rustlings-course/Modules and Macros/Modules/Public Modifier 2/task.md

 ## Public Variable Modifier

-Make me compile!
+You can bring module paths into scopes and provide new names for them with the `use` and `as` keywords.
+Fix these `use` statements to make the code compile.

 <div class="hint">
-  The delicious_snacks module is trying to present an external interface (the `fruit` and `veggie` constants) that is different than its internal structure (the `fruits` and `veggies` modules and associated constants).
-  It's almost there except for one keyword missing for each constant.
+The <code>delicious_snacks</code> module is trying to present an external interface that is different than its internal structure (the <code>fruits</code> and <code>veggies</code> modules and associated constants).
+Complete the <code>use</code> statements to fit the uses in main and find the one keyword missing for both constants.
 </div>